Why Hungary and Poland Rattle Europe's Liberal Order: QuickTake

 Update: Hungary’s government responded to this article on June 5, 2018.

 In Poland, the Law & Justice Party has led a similar assault against courts, the media and other fixtures of democratic governance since taking power in 2015.
 Other former communist nations such as the Czech Republic and Slovakia have strayed from the EU mainstream on issues such as the treatment of refugees, while Romania has weakened anti-corruption laws.
-In western Europe, nationalists of all stripes have cited Orban as an inspiration.
-German Interior Minister Horst Seehofer, a leading dissenter to Chancellor Angela Merkel’s welcoming stance toward refugees, is an Orban fan.
-So is Stephen Bannon, former chief strategist to U.S. President Donald Trump, who called Orban a “great hero.”
+In western Europe, nationalists of all stripes have cited Orban as an inspiration, including Italian Deputy Prime Minister Matteo Salvini, who’s seeking to create a populist front for the upcoming European elections.
+Stephen Bannon, former chief strategist to U.S. President Donald Trump, called Orban a “great hero.”

 Orban portrays himself as a counterpoint to Europe’s liberal democratic model, which he said reacted weakly to global financial turmoil and was destined to lose its competitive edge to more centralized states like China.
 Poland’s de-facto leader, Jaroslaw Kaczynski, is seeking a return to Europe’s Christian roots from the liberal, multicultural values enshrined in the EU.
-Others, from Czech caretaker Prime Minister Andrej Babis to the populist leaders who took the most votes in Italy’s March election, are resisting deeper EU integration.
+Others, including Czech Prime Minister Andrej Babis and the populist leaders in Italy, are resisting deeper EU integration.

 Populist leaders have tapped into a rich vein of frustration among people who feel left behind by the post-communist transformation.
-Many of the countries have very short histories as functional democracies and most adults grew up with limited rights.
+Many of the countries have short histories as functional democracies and most adults grew up with limited rights.
 There is also disillusionment with the economic system that produced the 2008 global financial crisis, which hit countries like Hungary hard.
-While some parts of eastern Europe, such as Prague, are now richer than parts of western Europe, relatively low wages and continued hardship in many areas pushed voters to embrace leaders who’ve vowed to resist pressure to share the gains with even poorer new arrivals.
+But populism isn’t constrained to eastern Europe.
+The divisive issue of immigration produced similar nationalist forces elsewhere, pushing Britain to decide to quit the EU, toppling establishment parties in Italy and leading to a surge in nationalist support even in Sweden, one the wealthiest countries of Europe.

-EU leaders are debating whether subsidies in its budget for poorer countries should be linked to the rule of law, possibly denying them of billions of euros of financing.
-It’s also considering using a long-dormant law that could potentially strip Poland and Hungary of their voting rights in the bloc, though the two nations have vowed to use their veto powers to protect one another.
+Short of Article 7 actions, EU leaders are debating whether subsidies in its budget for poorer countries should be linked to the rule of law, possibly denying them billions of euros of financing.

 The Reference Shelf

-- QuickTake explainers on populism’s rise, Poland’s populist turn and Orban’s battles with Soros.
+- QuickTake explainers on populism’s rise, Poland’s populist turn and Orban’s battles.

 - How Russia’s old stomping grounds spawned Europe’s problems with populism and nationalism.